mnobrega/jira-services/readme.md

 * Synchronizes all the referred JQL issues with a local database
-* With the information stored creates reports or sends the issues to another slace JIRA instance
+* With the information stored creates reports or sends the issues to another slave JIRA instance

 ### Services (WIP)
 * Issue real time spent calculation